posva/unplugin-vue-router/docs/rfcs/data-loaders/index.md

 There are currently too many ways of handling data fetching with vue-router and all of them have problems:

 - With navigation guards:
-  - using `onBeforeRouteUpdate()`: missing data when entering tha page
+  - using `onBeforeRouteUpdate()`: only works on subsequent navigations.
+Cannot be properly combined with `beforeRouteEnter()`.
   - using `beforeRouteEnter()`: non typed and non-ergonomic API with `next()`, requires a data store (pinia, vuex, apollo, etc), does not exist in script setup
   - using `meta`: complex to setup even for simple cases, too low level for such a common case
 - using a watcher on `route.params...`: component renders without the data (doesn't work with SSR)
-- [Using Suspense](#suspense) and _awaiting_ data within page components
+- Using Suspense and _awaiting_ data within page components
   - Cascading (slow) async states
   - Only loads once
-  - Double mounting
-  - Does not wait for navigation
+  - Does not wait for navigation or requires double mounting
   - Requires handling UI loading state
   - [And more](#suspense)